-Within the month I realized that in addition to my dramatic decrease in my knee pain: my mind was clear, I had incredible energy, my perpetually stuffed up nose from my allergies cleared up, my sensitivity to perfumes/scents dramatically decreased (no more inhaler needed simply from being around someone with perfume), my gassiness and bloating was gone and my fibromyalgia symptoms of pain and tenderness everywhere had disappeared, my kids said I was more even tempered and nicer, carrots tasted extraordinary and I’d lost 15lbs with no exercise.
+Within the month I realized that in addition to my dramatic decrease in my knee pain: my mind was clear, I had incredible energy, my perpetually stuffed up nose from my allergies cleared up, my sensitivity to perfumes/scents dramatically decreased (no more inhaler needed simply from being around someone with perfume), my gassiness and bloating was gone and my kids said I was more even tempered and nicer, carrots tasted extraordinary and I’d lost 15lbs with no exercise.
 WOW!
 I felt like an entirely new person!
 I was ‘healed’.

 “Great, I’m all better, my knee has healed I can go back to my regular life”.
-I ate like I’d normally haven eaten, pre-paleo, for about 4 days.
+I ate like I’d normally have eaten, pre-paleo, for about 4 days.
 I felt awful.
 Bloated.
 Quick to snap.
 I was limping again.
-I was tender.
 I was a gas producing machine.
-My nose was stuffy (I eventually tracked this to Dairy).
+My nose was stuffy.
 I gained 5lbs.
 That’s when I got that I felt better BECAUSE of eating Paleo, not because I was ‘cured’.
 My pain and other symptoms were linked to food and Paleo/Primal was to be a lifestyle for me.
 I went back to ‘mostly paleo’ lifestyle although would occasionally fall off the wagon for a day or so and then get right back on.

 I find Paleo hardest when I travel.
 Have you ever tried to eat out, especially in airports etc, without eating grains or diary?
 I have learned to plan.
 I take baggies of veggies, little containers of nuts and soft boiled eggs with me on the road.
 I carry small containers of nuts in my car (if I had big containers I’d eat the whole container!).
 I use a lot of seasonings, chicken and eggs taste differently everyday and I don’t know if I could have survived Paleo in my super busy life with Epicure spices to dash onto my food so that I could produce quick meals